sinsunsan/angular_mixy/app/jade/README_JADE.md

 # How to create a new menu item
 * add the menu entry in menu.yml in the specific menu zone

+# How to create a new public page
+Public pages are pages that don't require you to be signed in
+* add the page state name in APP.PUBLIC_PAGE Constant, this list of pages is used to determined if you ought to redirect to signin if the user is not conneceted or not

 # Grunt plugins

 * **wiredep**: Autofill html js and css with information coming from bower.json